Retiree Email FAQ

 Your @duq.edu account may contain University-related emails that include University-owned restricted data.
 Because of this, we ask retirees to honor our request to not transfer any University-related emails to their new @retiree.duq.edu accounts.

 No. However, CTS will place an out-of-office message on your @duq.edu account for 60 days upon request.
 This message will notify senders to contact you at your new @retiree.duq.edu email account.
+We also recommend sharing your new retiree email address with anyone you regularly communicate with through your @duq.edu account.

 How do I add my @retiree.duq.edu on my mobile device?